hasib50115/techlurning-netlify/README.md

 ## Techlurning

-## techlurning is a online learning platform for everyone.
+## techlurning is an online learning platform for everyone.

 ### About techlearning:
 * we provide best quality education.